-- (1) The amount reported as "Other" for Mr. McConnell reflects the expense for benefits provided pursuant to North West's standard moving program as a result of relocation to Boca Raton, Florida in July 2019 and a housing allowance.
-Benefits denominated in U.S. dollars were translated to Canadian dollars using an average exchange rate of 1.3246. - (2) The amount reported as "Other" for Mr. Yeo in 2018 reflects the expense for benefits provided pursuant to North West's standard moving program as a result of relocation to Winnipeg, Manitoba and \$200,000 payment in lieu of compensation forfeited from his previous employer upon joining North West.

-(3) The amount reported as "Other" for Mr. Merasty in 2018 reflects the expense for benefits provided pursuant to North West's standard moving program as a result of relocation to Winnipeg, Manitoba.
+- (1) The amount reported as "Other" for Mr. McConnell reflects the expense for benefits provided pursuant to North West's standard moving program as a result of relocation to Boca Raton, Florida in July 2019, housing allowance and relocation costs to Winnipeg, Manitoba in July 2021.
+Benefits denominated in U.S. dollars were translated to Canadian dollars using an average exchange rate of 1.2526 in 2021, 1.3390 in 2020 and 1.3246 in 2019. - (2) The amount reported as "Other" for Mr. Caldwell reflects the expense for benefits provided pursuant to North West's standard moving program as a result of relocation to Winnipeg, Manitoba. - (3) The amount reported as "Other" for Mr. Hill in 2020 reflects the expense for benefits provided pursuant to North West's standard moving program as a result of relocation to Anchorage, Alaska.
+Benefits denominated in U.S. dollars were translated to Canadian dollars using an average exchange rate of 1.2526 in 2021 and 1.3390 in 2020. - (4) The amount reported as "Other" for Mr. Proctor reflects the expense for benefits provided pursuant to North West's standard moving program as a result of relocation to Boca Raton, Florida.